jscutlery/convoyr/README.md

 }
 ```

-By piping the `next` function you can manipulate the response stream and leverage the reactive programming powers using RxJS operators.
+By piping the `next` function you can manipulate the response stream and leverage reactive powers using RxJS operators.

 ### Conditional handling